moamirian/COVID-19/README.md

 ## Related works:
 Please enter a summary (one to two sentences) of any idea you know about regarding COVID-19 to collect the list of projects in progress:
-(chav): A overview of the state of the art on AI-based techniques for Covid-19 X-ray and CT imaging: https://arxiv.org/pdf/2004.02731.pdf
+chav: A overview of the state of the art on AI-based techniques for Covid-19 X-ray and CT imaging: https://arxiv.org/pdf/2004.02731.pdf

 ## Relevant links:
 Please refer to any interesting piece of information: